 Increasing Your Company’s Productivity and Saving Money

 Smoking cessation campaigns in the workplace can lead to savings in materials, savings due to less sick days, and will increase productivity.
 This will lead to more revenue, and increasing profit margins.
 There are many products available without a prescription, and can be used safely during working hours.
 Nicotine gums can be used effectively to curb cravings, and patches can be worn to the same effect.
-E-cigarettes are also a fantastic option as they allow the smoker to simulate the act of smoking, without releasing harmful chemicals into the air.
-E-cigarette vapor also does not stain clothing or other fabrics or surfaces, and it does not leave any residue or smell.
-It would be less expensive on textile companies to make these products available toemployees in the long run, rather than providing smoking areas.
+It would be less expensive for textile companies to make these products available to employees in the long run, rather than providing smoking areas.

 For more motivation to quit smoking once and for all, visit The Real Cost of Smoking.